spreadsheetsonlineproject/hubner-lms/Writerside/topics/TableSchemas.md

 ## Severity Level of QA reasons

 Set a level to a qa reason item.
+Extending this table with different fields can help building more sophisticated quality tracking system.

 > Table name: `severity_levels`